 I spoke to David Walker, Spark's Agribusiness lead, who says that "if you look at the weakness of the agricultural sector, it's always been in the ability to gather data and information, to actually demonstrate farmers ability to run a business that's both sustainable and productive.
 The data collected has always been paper-based.
 What IoT does is give a comprehensive way to gather that data."

 He singled out RiverWatch, the IoT water-monitoring system developed by Grant and James Muir, the father-and-son farming team who thrust critical problems with our waterways into the public consciousness with the documentary film River Dog.

 "RiverWatch uses very cost-effective sensors, which float in the river and gather information around pH, nitrogen levels and so on – all the things that are important to understand.
 Including, if it is polluted, who's actually polluting it."
-Check out the RiverWatch website

 For farmers, the matter has been made more urgent by government regulation.
 At the moment, he says, compliance with regulation is "driven off the back of writing up 30 pages of information.
 Nobody wants to do that, and then it has to be updated every two years."

 The move to data-driven farming is crucial, he says.